steveliles/draft-js-conversion-test/README.md

 ## Background

-A rich text editor allows users to compose articles that have titles and styling (bold, italic, underline).
+A rich text editor (built on draft.js) allows users to compose articles that have titles and styling (bold, italic, underline).
 Here's what our editor might look like:

 ![screenshot of our editor](task1.png)

 ## Task 1

-The editor exports to a JSON format.
+The editor is a heavyweight javascript component.
+For performance reasons we have to _completely avoid using it_ when displaying content for users to read.
+Luckily the editor can export its content to a JSON format which we can then render directly as simple HTML.

 Exporting the content from the screenshot above produces JSON that looks like this:

 ```
 {